Rocksteady Studios: History

 The Guardian reported in August 2020 that the studio had failed to address issues related to sexual harassment and inappropriate behaviour that more than half of the female employees had written to the studios executives about in a November 2018 letter.
 Such actions had included "slurs regarding the transgendered community", "discussing a woman in a derogatory or sexual manner with other colleagues", and sexual harassment "in the form of unwanted advances, leering at parts of a woman’s body, and inappropriate comments in the office".
 Rocksteady said to The Guardian, "In 2018 we received a letter from some of our female employees expressing concerns they had at that time, and we immediately took firm measures to address the matters that were raised.
 Over the subsequent two years we have carefully listened to and learned from our employees, working to ensure every person on the team feels supported.
 In 2020 we are more passionate than ever to continue to develop our inclusive culture, and we are determined to stand up for all of our staff."
-The following day, Rocksteady posted on social media what they claimed to be an "unsolicited" letter written by some of the employees who had signed the 2018 letter, disputing the claims reported in The Guardian.
+The following day, Rocksteady posted on social media what it claimed to be an "unsolicited" letter written by some of the employees who had signed the 2018 letter, disputing the claims reported in The Guardian.

 At the end of 2022, co-founders Jamie Walker and Sefton Hill left Rocksteady after more than 18 years at the company and during the development of Suicide Squad: Kill the Justice League.
-They formed a new company called Hundred Star Studios in January 2024 that will consist of “only 100 industry veterans and emerging talents.”
+They formed a new company called Hundred Star Games in January 2024 that will consist of “only 100 industry veterans and emerging talents.”
 Nathan Burlow and Darius Sadeghian were promoted to replace them.